Video Wall | All you need to know about Video Walls

 - Digital display

-This refers to the screens that are tiled together to form one large video wall where the content is displayed.
+Digital display refers to the screens.
+For instance to form one large display, screens can be tiled together.
 The screens can be LED or LCD.
-We recommend using commercial-grade screens with narrow bezels for seamless viewing.
+We recommend using commercial-grade screens with narrow bezels for seamless viewing and best content display.

 LED screens have thinner bezels, the widest viewing angles, best picture quality, and more energy-efficient.
 They are however much more expensive than an LCD screen of the same size.

-The media player is a device that is connected to the video wall via HDMI or VGA.
+The media player is a device you connect to your screen.
+For example, the media player can be connected via an HDMI cable or VGA ports to the screen.
 It receives content from the software and displays it on the screen.

 Also known as the content management software (CMS), digital signage software is the central platform to allow users to manage their digital signage content.